 Jamie Ryan (they/them) is an assistant policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.
 Their research interests span a wide range of substantive policy areas, including health policy, immigration, violence prevention, and counter-extremism.
 Ryan has published work on modeling a proposed single-payer health plan in New York State, assessing primary and specialty care integration in safety-net clinics, developing disaster recovery options for Puerto Rico's education and health sectors, quantifying health-related behaviors of the nation's armed forces, and investigating identity-based violent extremism online.
 Their current research includes modeling complex immigration policy issues, investigating precursors to mass violence, and exploring the health and economic status of older veterans.

-Prior to joining Pardee RAND, she was an associate program officer for health care delivery system reform at The Commonwealth Fund in New York, where she conducted research on a variety of topics related to health care delivery system reform, including the impact of the Affordable Care Act on primary care.
-She also served as lead analyst on several surveys of high-need patients, primary care providers, and community health centers, which included contributing to survey design, data cleaning and analysis, and report writing.
+Prior to joining Pardee RAND, Ryan was an associate program officer for health care delivery system reform at The Commonwealth Fund in New York, conducting research on a variety of topics, including the impact of the Affordable Care Act on primary care.
+They also served as lead analyst on several surveys of high-need patients, primary care providers, and community health centers, which included contributing to survey design, data cleaning and analysis, and report writing.

-Ryan has an M.P.H. in health policy and management from Columbia University and a B.S. in biopsychology from Tufts University, with a minor in Comparative Politics.
+Ryan has an M.Phil. in policy analysis from the Pardee RAND Graduate School, an M.P.H. in health policy and management from Columbia University, and a B.S. in biopsychology with a minor in comparative politics from Tufts University.